1769 Seed Archive

 From that moment, the lives of local people, plants and animals changed forever.
-The 1769 Garden features plants that grew in the Tairāwhiti, and were familiar to local Māori at that time.
+The 1769 Seed Archive features plants that grew in the Tairāwhiti, and were familiar to local Māori at that time.
 Many of the species collected by Joseph Banks and Daniel Solander from the Royal Society party of artists and scientists on board the Endeavour are now rare or endangered.

-1769 garden from above
+1769 Seed Archive from above

 Malcolm Rutherford, trained at the University of Oxford Botanic Gardens, and Graeme Atkins, tohunga taiao from Ngāti Porou, are kai tiaki (guardians) for the garden and its interpretation.